liqile/ORB_SLAM_NOROS/README.md

 ###2.4 build the whole project

-before build the project, you may have to change the code in `Tracking.cc`. in the function `void Tracking::run()`, the absolute path of image data, the number of image data, as well as the type of image file is defined.
+before build the project, you may have to change the code in `Tracking.cc`. in the function `void Tracking::run()`, the absolute path of image data, the number of image data, the names of the image files, as well as the type of image files is defined.
 You can change them of your own need. after changing the code, you can begin building with following commands

 $cd ~/slam/ORB_SLAM_NOROS/